LiTGde/Spectran/README.md

 <!-- badges: end -->

-Spectran, developed by the German Technical Lighting Society (LiTG), is a Shiny App designed to analyze light spectra for both visual and non-visual (also known as melanopic) needs.
+`Spectran`, developed by the German Technical Lighting Society (LiTG), is a Shiny App designed to analyze light spectra for both visual and non-visual (also known as melanopic) needs.
 The app supports the import of spectral data in CSV or text formats and also offers an extensive library of example spectra.
 Users can even create their own spectral